 A question we are often asked is what size office should we lease?

-A quick google search for the term threw up literally tens of calculators and hundreds of sources, articles and comments on the topic in the last year alone.
+A quick google search for the term threw up literally hundreds of sources, articles and comments on the topic in the last year alone.

 The true answer is – there is no one single answer to this question.

-It is, however, a fundamental question when you are searching for new premises.
-It is why it makes so much sense to engage your Office Design and Fitout Company before you start your property search.
+However it is a fundamental question when you are searching for new premises.
+And why you need to talk to your office fit out company before you start your property search.

 With many commercial leases in Australia starting at 3 years and in some cases extending to 10-year leases – wouldn’t you consider that getting space/workforce ratios correct before you sign on the dotted line would be critical?

-Below we’ve created a list of some of the information we will need.
-The list is by no means exhaustive but it gives a good idea of fundamental “need to knows”.
+Below is a list that gives a good idea of the fundamental “need to knows”.